KevinJump/uSync/readme-content.txt

               \__,_//____/\__, /_/ /_/\___/
                          /____/  ContentEdition v8.10.x

-         Thanks for Installing uSync.ContentEdtion!
+         Thanks for installing uSync.ContentEdtion!

- uSync.ContentEdition adds syncing of the "contenty" bits of Umbraco:
+ uSync.ContentEdition adds syncing of the "contenty" bits of Umbraco to uSync:

   - Content
   - Media